Sk3pz/frame_os/README.md

 2.) install bootimage with `cargo install bootimage` (must be run outside of the project directory or before the project is cloned / downloaded, otherwise the target won't be found)

-3.)
+3.) install the rust source (for use of specific parts) with `rustup component add rust-src`.

+4.)
 Use the latest Rust Nightly target, and run `cargo build`. `cargo run` will also work.

 Dont have rust nightly?
 Install with `rustup override add nightly`